daonomic/daonomic-kyc-server/readme.md

 # simple KYC storage compatible with daonomic-client
-KYC storage is based on files
+KYC storage is based on files (all files are stored in provided directory, /var/kyc by default)

 ## Compile and run